dmichael/authorization-apocalypse/README.markdown

 A Ruby on Rails library modified from [RESTful_ACL](http://github.com/mdarby/restful_acl/tree/master).

-The primary differences between AA and RESTful_ACL besides the charming name are as follows
+The primary differences between AA and RESTful_ACL besides the charming name are as follows:

 * Access control conditions can be defined in external files called "keymasters" (see How To Use: Models) .
 * Expectations can be set for multiple nested parents.